 The role of a Developer is to create applications that are cutting edge and easy to use.
-The Operations team is tasked with keeping the application as stable as possible.
+The Operations team is tasked with keeping the application and infrastructure as stable as possible.

 What goals do DevOps hope to achieve?

-Their goal is to vastly improve the workflow to satisfy the following:
+Summarily, its goal is to vastly improve workflows to satisfy the following:

 - Deployment frequency

 - Lower failure rate/ bugs of new releases

 - Shorten downtime between fixes

 The term ‘DevOps’ was first coined by Patrick Debois and Andrew Clay back in 2009, as they advocated improvements to the already mature Agile methodology.
 By this time, Agile had solved many of the glaring inadequacies of the Waterfall methodology, by favouring working software and higher levels of developer autonomy over document-heavy, linear delivery processes.
 In essence, Agile had empowered technical staff to swiftly deliver direct value to business, respond rapidly to change, and avoid prohibitive corporate red tape alongside.
 Hence the term ‘Agile’.